 We do not support substantial overlap between publications, unless:

-- it is felt that, editorially, this will strengthen the academic discourse,
+- it is felt that, editorially, this will strengthen the academic discourse.

-- citation of the original source is included.
+- the source material is adequately cited.

 Conflicts of Interest and Funding